| | | |

 My summary assumes a simplifications compared to Lynch’s video.
 The assemblies / simplifications are:

-• you have a working GitHub account for version control
+• you have a working GitHub account for distributing your package

 • Xcode already knows about this GitHub account đź“˝